 Moriarty began her career at CBS News in 1986, first as a consumer correspondent for "CBS This Morning" and then the "CBS Evening News with Dan Rather.

 Drawing on her training as an attorney, Moriarty has examined some of the most important social and legal issues of the day, including wrongful convictions, cold cases, DNA testing of evidence in death-row cases and spousal abuse.

-Prior to joining CBS News in 1986, she was an award winning consumer reporter for the NBC Owned and Operated WMAQ-TV Chicago (1983-86).
-She was also a reporter in Columbus (Ohio) at the NBC affiliate WCMH-TV (1979-80), Baltimore at the CBS affiliate WJZ-TV (1980-82) and Cleveland at CBS affiliate WJKW-TV (1982-83).
+Prior to joining CBS News, she was an award winning consumer reporter for WMAQ-TV in Chicago (1983-1986).
+She was also a reporter at WCMH-TV in Columbus, Ohio (1979-1980), at WJZ-TV in Baltimore (1980-1982) and at WJKW-TV in Cleveland, Ohio (1982-1983).